philiplb/CRUDlex/docs/4_extendedfeatures.md

 ## Initial Sorting Parameters

-Initially, when you visit the list page of an entity, the view is sorted ascending by id.
+Initially, when you visit the list page of an entity, the view is sorted ascending by created_at.
 There might be cases, where you want to change that.

 For this, two parameters can be set on entity level: